hyperhq/docs.hyper.sh-hyper/GettingStarted/install.md

     $ brew install hyper

-> NOTE: the version of homebrew is outdated, the latest version is provided later.
+> NOTE: the version of homebrew is outdated, the latest version is updating.

 ## Install on Linux